 The federal minimum wage for nonexempt employees is $7.25 per hour that has been effective since July 2009.
 However, some states, cities and counties have a higher minimum wage rate.
 The U.S. Department of Labor’s Wage and House Division has more information on their website and details federal minimum wage requirements.
 There are also employees who are exempt from minimum wage requirements, such as those who are not protected by the Fair Labor Standards Act (ie: tipped employees such as restaurant servers).

-California’s minimum wage is currently at $11.00 per hour for employers with more than 26 employees, and $10.50 for employers with less than 25 employees.
-Effective January 1, 2017, the minimum wage for all industries increases yearly until January 1, 2022.
-For more information about California’s minimum wage requirements, visit the State of California Department of Industrial Relations.
+Effective January 1, 2017 California’s statewide minimum wage was $10.50 per hour for employers with more than 26 employees, and $10.00 for employers with less than 25 employees.
+The minimum wage for all industries subsequently began increasing annually, and will continue to do so until January 1, 2022, unless modified at the state level.
+For more information about California’s minimum wage requirements or the current statewide minimum wage rate, visit the State of California Department of Industrial Relations.

 Local entities such as San Leandro have adopted minimum wage rates for employees that is at a higher rate.
 In this case, the employer is required to pay the highest applicable rate to the employee.
 In other words, an employee is entitled to the higher minimum wage rate in San Leandro.